 La Zucca, located close to the San Giacomo square, is a small yet charming restaurant offering a variety of dishes, including some tasty veggie-friendly options.
 La Zucca prides itself on using only fresh and natural ingredients to create the most sensational dishes.
 As opposed to most Venetian restaurants, they do not serve any fish dishes.
 This gives your palate a chance to explore other flavors!

 Try the Asparagus Flan with Parmesan Fondue or the Zucchini and Almonds Lasagna for the perfect refuel before a busy afternoon of sightseeing!

 Where?
 A short walk from Rialto Bridge.

-Boccadora, is located in a charming Piazza surrounded by children playing, dogs barking and neighbors enjoying an evening stroll, giving you a feel of the real Venice.
-At Boccadora you can enjoy both traditional Venetian fish specialities, fresh pasta dishes and a number of vegetarian options.
+Boccadora is located in a charming piazza surrounded by children playing, dogs barking and neighbors enjoying an evening stroll.
+At Boccadora, you can enjoy both traditional Venetian fish specialities, fresh pasta dishes and a number of vegetarian options.

-If there is a group of you, we recommend sharing a few antipasti from their extensive menu.
-For your main course choose from a selection of pasta fish dishes such as Tagliolini con sardoni (taglioni with fresh sardines) or Gnocchetti alla gransevola (Gnocchetti with spider crab), or for those of you avoiding carbs, there are also a number of fish dishes as a Secondi piati.
+If you’re dining as a group, we recommend sharing a few antipasti from the restaurant’s extensive menu.
+For your main course, choose from a selection of pasta fish dishes such as tagliolini con sardoni (taglioni with fresh sardines) or gnocchetti alla gransevola (gnocchetti with spider crab), or for those of you avoiding carbs, there are also a number of fish dishes as a secondi piatti.
 Dessert is non-negotiable, panna cotta con fragola or tiramisu!